DDI_DEVID_COMPARE(9F) Kernel Functions for Drivers DDI_DEVID_COMPARE(9F)

 devid_str_encode(3DEVID) or

-ddi_devid_str_encode() function and decodes the contained device ID and minor_name,
+ddi_devid_str_encode() function and decodes the contained device ID and minor name,

 allocating and returning pointers to the extracted parts through the